 Spiti in April end

 Visiting Spiti Valley is actually a great idea unless you were thinking of chasing snow.
-By end of the month, weather would have gotten warmer and will be more pleasant; which would be a great benefit if you were thinking of a bike ride.
-Availability of hotels would too have improved greatly by end of April.
-If you were however hoping to find snow then April end is not a good time because snow would mostly be gone at least from the lower areas.
+By the end of the month, the weather would have gotten warmer and will be more pleasant; which would be a great benefit if you were thinking of a bike ride.
+The availability of hotels would too have improved greatly by the end of April.
+If you were, however, hoping to find snow then April end is not a good time because the snow would mostly be gone by then, at least from the lower areas.

 And that mostly is all that you need to know about visiting Spiti Valley in April.
 Keep the above mentioned things in mind and I am sure you will have a great trip.
 I hope the information above was of help.
 If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.